coursera-dl/coursera-dl/README.md

   the argument after `-n` begins with an hyphen (`-`).
 Otherwise, Python's `argparse` module will think that what you are passing is the name of the netrc file that you want to use.
 See issue #162.

+## Filing an issue/Reporting a bug

+When reporting bugs against `coursera-dl`, please don't forget to include enough information so that you can help us help you:

+* Is the problem happening with the latest version of the script?
+* What operating system are you using?
+* Do you have all the recommended versions of the modules?
+See them in the file `requirements.txt`.
+* What is the course that you are trying to access?
+* What is the precise command line that you are using (feel free to hide your username and password with asterisks, but leave all other information untouched).
+* What are the precise messages that you get?
+Please, copy and paste them.
+  Don't reword the messages.

 ## Feedback